wenzhixin/bootstrap-table/site/docs/api/column-options.md

 - **Detail:**

-  Format your detail view when detailView and detailViewByClick is set to true.
-Return a String and it will be appended into the detail view cell, optionally render the element directly using the third parameter which is a jQuery element of the target cell.
+  Format your detail view when `detailView` and `detailViewByClick` is set to `true`.
+Return a `String` and it will be appended into the detail view cell, optionally render the element directly using the third parameter which is a jQuery element of the target cell.

   Fallback is the detail-formatter of the table.